ChrisCarini/skypi/README.md

 accomplished by:
 1) Cloning [FlightAware's dump1090 GitHub project `public_html`](https://github.com/flightaware/dump1090/tree/master/public_html)
 directory to an externally accessible website
-1) SFTP-ing the necessary JSON files to the needed directory on the aformentioned externally accessible website over SSH
+1) SFTP-ing the necessary JSON files to the needed directory on the aforementioned externally accessible website over SSH

 ## Description
 ### Prerequisites
 Before you get started, you'll need the below already setup:
 1) A Raspberry Pi configured with FlightAware's PiAware ([directions](https://flightaware.com/adsb/piaware/))
-1) An externally accessible website (this was tested on Apache, but should work fine on others)
+1) An externally accessible website
-1) A network connection from the Raspberry Pi to the externally accessible website
-1) A user on the externally accessible website host with the ability to authenticate using SSH keys
+1) The below network connections (Key-Based SSH Authentication):
+   - Local Computer -> Raspberry Pi
+   - Local Computer -> External Host
+   - Raspberry Pi -> External Host

+### Quick Start
+1) Open the `local_variables.sh` file and modify the values as needed.
+1) Run `./install.sh install`

 ### Getting Started
 The below directions assume you are using PiAware on a default `Raspbian` installation; if you are using another Linux